arrouasserudy/pokemon_generator_GAN/README.md

-I try to generate new pokemons using a relatively small dataset (455 images of existing pokemons) using a Deep Convolutional Generative Adversarial Networks (DCGAN).
+I try to generate new pokemons using a relatively small dataset (455 images of existing pokemons) using a Deep Convolutional Generative Adversarial Networks (DCGAN) with PyTorch.

 Examples from dataset:
 ![Alt real_pokemon](images/real/real1.png?raw=false "pokemon")